While you are undoubtedly familiar with the monarchs’ fall migration, here are 10 interesting monarch migration facts you might not know:

 9. The Monarchs that Migrate to Mexico in Autumn are the Same Ones Returning to Lay the Foundation in Spring

-These mature ladies will be seeking fresh milkweed in the southern US to start a new season filled with the magic of monarchs.
+These mature ladies will mate in Mexico (in late winter) before seeking fresh milkweed in the southern US to start a new spring season filled with the magic of monarchs.

 10. Migration Monarchs are Massive